stefanache/freelancer-sdk-docker-demo/README.md

 4. Set the redirect URI to match your `REDIRECT_URI` environment variable
 5. Copy Client ID and Client Secret to `.env`

+For more details consult the Freelancer-API/SDK [developer's docs](https://developers.freelancer.com/docs).

 ## License

 MIT License